Meesterbouwer123/OpenSeeker/README.md

 ## Implementation
 Right now there is a basic manager to set up the database, and a lot of unused files for the other parts XD.

+Building/running this on windows is currently not supported, try using WSL instead.

 ## Proposals
 None yet, add something here if you have a cool idea.